 Getting back in a hitchhike

 Although my initial plan was to walk back to Cherrapunji, I could not resist trying to thumb down a car on the way back.

 They threw in a bunch of food names that I cannot remember any more, and we exchanged some dreams.
-In the end, I may have annoyed them a bit, because I made them stop the car every five minutes to snap pictures of the landscapes flying past us.
+In the end, I may have annoyed them a bit, because I asked them to stop the car a lot of times to snap pictures of the landscapes flying past us.

 Words fail me when I try to describe just how crazy beautiful and fun that was.
 If you visit during or after the rainy season, you will have the chance to lose yourself in the majestic Khasi valleys, maybe the greenest on Earth?

 And at the very heart of one valley lies Nongriat, a heavenly place where time stops and everything around you feels so alive, and everyone is beautiful and you don’t want to ever leave.